Patent: Gender gap in patents

 Share of women amongst listed inventors in PCT applications from 2009 till 2023.
 In 2023, 17.7% of inventors were women.

 The first patent in England known to be granted to a woman was to Mrs. Amye Everard Ball in 1637 for a tincture of saffron.

 In the US, married women were historically precluded from obtaining patents.
 While section 1 of the Patent Act of 1790 did refer to "she", married women were unable to own property in their own name and were also prohibited from rights to their own income, including income from anything they invented.
 This historical gender gap has lessened over the course of the 20th and 21st centuries, however, disparity is still prevalent.
 In the UK, for example, only 8% of inventors were female as of 2015.
 This can partly be attributed to historical barriers for women to obtain patents, as well as to the fact that women are underrepresented in traditionally "patent-intensive" sectors, particularly STEM sectors.
 Marcowitz-Bitton et al. argue that the gender gap in patents is also a result of internal bias within the patent system.

 Innovation decline

 The number of patent applications filed each year has been growing for most countries although not smoothly, and jumps in activity are often observed due to changes in local laws.
 The high number of patent families for Spain in the 1800s is related to the superior preservation and cataloguing of the data by Spanish Patent and Trademark Office compared to other countries (see 1836 U.S. Patent Office fire).
 The US was the World's leader in terms of patent families filed between 1900 and 1966, when Japan took over.
-Since 2007 PR China leads.
+Since 2007 China leads.